ForestAdmin/agent-nodejs/docs/agent-customization/actions/responses.md

 Aside from their actual behavior in the agent, actions can be configured to achieve different results in the frontend.

-Most actions will simply perform work on the agent, and display a notification in the admin-panel user, however other behaviors are possible.
+Most actions will simply perform work on the agent and display a notification in the admin-panel user, however other behaviors are possible.

 The default behavior, when no exception is thrown in the handler is to display a generic notification.